 Time | Seasonal item too late | Reverse-plan from launch date with buffer |

-Quantity | Shelf empty or overfull | Add visual min-max marks inside tray |
+Quantity | Shelf empty or overfull | Add visual min-max marks inside tray4 |

 Focus on one R at a time, then layer them.
 Last quarter our team aligned all five for a fishing lure display.
 We preset quantities per store profile.
 We staged the rollout two weeks before opener season.
-Sell-through hit 85% by week four.
+Sell-through hit 85% by week four5.
 Without this grid, I used to cram product wherever space existed and pray.
 Data now drives every slot we cut into the corrugated board.
 It keeps waste low and customer trust high.

 What are the 4 P’s of merchandising?